Biologics Market Size

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-According to the World Health Organization (WHO) 2021, non-communicable diseases (NCDs) are causative of 41 million deaths yearly, equivalent to 71% of the total death rate.
-More than 15 million people die each year from non-communicable diseases between 30 and 69 years.
+According to the WHO, non-communicable diseases (NCDs) cause 41 million deaths yearly, equivalent to 71% of the total death rate.
+More than 15 million people die each year from non-communicable diseases between the ages of 30 and 69.
 About 85% of these "premature" deaths occur in low- and middle-income countries.
 Also, 77% of all non-communicable disease casualties are in low- and middle-income countries.
-Cardiovascular diseases account for most non-communicable disease deaths, or 17.9 million fatalities annually, followed by cancers (9.3 million), respiratory diseases (4.1 million), and diabetes (1.5 million).
-These growing cases of chronic diseases are expected to further increase the demand for biologics in treating chronic diseases.
+Cardiovascular diseases account for most non-communicable disease deaths annually (17.9 million), followed by cancer (9.3 million), respiratory diseases (4.1 million), and diabetes (1.5 million).
+The increasing cases of chronic diseases are expected to increase the demand for biologics further in treating chronic diseases.

-Additionally, rising research and development activity in biologics supports market growth.
-For instance, in March 2022, The TXBio Pilot Grant Program is a research initiative led by The University of Texas at Austin's College of Natural Sciences and Cockrell School of Engineering that focuses on the discovery, early development, and clinical translation of biological therapies developed across the university (UT Austin).
+Additionally, the rising research and development activities in biologics support the market's growth.
+For instance, the TXBio Pilot Grant Program is a research initiative led by the University of Texas at Austin's College of Natural Sciences and Cockrell School of Engineering that focuses on the discovery, early development, and clinical translation of biological therapies developed across the university (UT Austin).
 TXBio (Texas Biologics) is funded by philanthropic gifts that are being used to improve the intellectual environment and infrastructure at UT Austin that is relevant to biologics discovery and translation.

-Furthermore, product launches by the key market players are anticipated to drive market growth.
-For Instance, in October 2021, Cadila Pharmaceuticals (Cadila) launched two similar biologics onto the Indian market: NuPTH, a similar teriparatide biologic, and Cadalimab, a similar biologic of the auto-immune treatment adalimumab.
-Additionally, in May 2021, Amgen reported its partner AstraZeneca submitted a Biologics License Application (BLA) to the U.S. Food and Drug Administration (FDA) for tezepelumab, a potential first-in-class medicine in severe asthma.
+Furthermore, product launches by the key market players are anticipated to drive the market's growth.
+For instance, in October 2021, Cadila Pharmaceuticals (Cadila) launched two similar biologics in the Indian market, namely NuPTH, a teriparatide biologic, and Cadalimab, a similar biologic of the auto-immune treatment adalimumab.
+Additionally, in May 2021, Amgen reported that its partner AstraZeneca had submitted a Biologics License Application (BLA) to the US Food and Drug Administration (FDA) for tezepelumab, a potential first-in-class medicine for severe asthma.

-Thus, all factors above are anticipated to drive the market growth over the forecast period.
-However, the stringent regulatory processes, high capital investment, and loss of patent exclusivity restrained market growth over the forecast period.
+Thus, the above-mentioned factors are anticipated to drive the growth of the market during the next five years.
+However, the stringent regulatory processes, high capital investment, and loss of patent exclusivity are likely to restrain the growth of the market.

-The cancer burden is increasing, and cancer therapies must be modified according to regional and national priorities.
+The cancer burden is increasing across the world, and cancer therapies may be modified according to regional and national priorities.
 Biological therapy for cancer aims to induce the immune system to recognize and kill cancer cells.

-The government of different countries is taking initiatives to increase awareness about cancer and its diagnosis so that it can be detected earlier.
-For instance, in February 2022, The Health Minister of Tamil Nadu, State of India, stated that the government of Tamil Nadu is indulged in framing the policy to identify 66% of cancer patients in the first and second stages by 2030 and thus proper treatment could be availed and hence such policies is expected to drive the growth of the market.
+Governments of different countries are taking initiatives to increase awareness about cancer and its diagnosis to help people detect cancer early.
+For instance, in February 2022, the Health Minister of Tamil Nadu, India, stated that the Government of Tamil Nadu is indulged in framing the policy to identify 66% of cancer patients in the first and second stages by 2030 to provide proper treatment.
+Such policies are expected to drive the growth of the market.

 Market players are also continuously focusing on developing novel biologic therapeutics for cancer treatment and are investing in research and development activities.
 For instance, in May 2022, Biocon Biologics and Viatris (formerly Mylan) launched the cancer drug Bevacizumab under the brand name Abevmy in Canada.
 The Abevmy was developed by the two companies Biologics and Viatris.
-Hence, all these factors above have helped in the growth of the cancer segment of the market.
+Hence, the above-mentioned factors contributed to the growth of the cancer segment of the market.